 Basically, we can be our own worst enemies when it comes to stress and anxiety.

 Overanalyzing little things that don’t really matter in the grand scheme of things is just something INTJs have a habit of doing, even if it hurts us.

 It’s not that all INTJs love breaking the rules.
 This is more about this personality type, never just blindly following the rules that have no point or meaning behind them.

 If we disagree with a rule because we don’t believe it has merit, we won’t listen to it.

 While this might seem perfectly fine, it can cause issues if a rule is in place for a reason the INTJ just doesn’t understand.

-These INTJ strength and weaknesses don’t mean everyone with this personality type has issues in these areas.
-More likely than not, an INTJ will work through their flaws and learn how to harness their strengths.
+These INTJ strengths and weaknesses don’t mean everyone with this personality type has issues in these areas.
+More likely than not, a healthy INTJ will work through their flaws and learn how to harness their strengths.

 We are sorry that this post was not useful for you!